MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -Reconnect

-Indicates whether the client computer reconnects to the distribution point when the user logs on.
+Indicates whether the client computer reconnects to the distribution point when the user signs in.

 ```yaml
 Type: Boolean